docker/docs/docker-cloud/apps/service-links.md

 deployments of containers to nodes, and sometimes auto-linking of containers.
-Note that if a service with [EVERY_NODE](/docker-cloud/infrastructure/deployment-strategies.md#every-node) strategy is linked to another service with EVERY_NODE strategy, containers will be linked one-to-one on each node.
+Note that if a service with [EVERY_NODE](/docker-cloud/infrastructure/deployment-strategies.md#every-node) strategy is linked to another service with EVERY_NODE strategy, containers are linked one-to-one on each node.

 ### Service link example